 These small hiccups don’t make you a failure, they make you human.
 The most successful people in the world slip up on their habits too.
 What separates them isn’t their willpower or motivation, it’s their ability to get back on track quickly.

 There will always be instances when following your regular routine is basically impossible.
 You don’t need superhuman willpower, you just need strategies that can pull you back on track.
 Habit formation hinges on your ability to bounce back.

-With that said, here are seven strategies that you can use to get back on track right now…
+With that said, here are seven strategies that you can use to get back on track and bounce back right now…

 1. Schedule your habits into your life.